Edozie10/m365-identity-security-architecture/05-rollout-plan.md

 * Informing users in advance of authentication changes
 * Explaining the purpose of new security requirements
-* Providing documentation for device enrollment and remediation
+* Providing documentation for device enrollment and MFA setup
-* Offering support channels during the early stages of enforcement
+* Offering support channels during early enforcement stages

-Clear communication helps reduce confusion and improves user cooperation during security transitions.
+Clear communication reduces confusion and improves user cooperation during security transitions.

 ---

 # Risk Mitigation Strategy

-Several safeguards are incorporated into the rollout process to reduce operational risk.
+Several safeguards are incorporated into the rollout process to minimise operational risk.

 These include:

-* Deploying Conditional Access policies in report-only mode before enforcement
+* Deploying Conditional Access policies in **report-only mode before enforcement**
 * Introducing policy requirements gradually
 * Monitoring authentication failures and access denials
-* Maintaining emergency access accounts for administrative recovery scenarios
+* Maintaining **emergency access accounts** for administrative recovery

-These measures ensure that policy changes can be safely adjusted if unexpected issues occur.
+These safeguards ensure that policy changes can be safely adjusted if unexpected issues occur.

 ---